M

 How to Teach Kids English: Everything You Need to Know About ESL for Young Learners

-Technically, a young learner is considered any student under the age of 18, though some schools may even include young adults beyond 18 in this category.
+Technically, a young learner is any student under 18, though some schools may include young adults, sometimes over 18, in this category.

-Within this broad group, you will find smaller subgroups, including very young learners (pre-K and kindergarteners), children/young learners (usually referring to school-aged kids under 12), and teenagers (around 13 to 18).
+Within this broad group, you will find smaller subgroups, including very young learners (pre-K and kindergarteners), children and young learners (usually referring to school-aged kids under 12), and teenagers (around 13 to 18).
 Like all learners, these subgroups each have their own distinct characteristics related to their stage of development.

-Knowing how to teach English to these students, and having Specialized Certification in Teaching Young Learners to demonstrate that, can be a great boost to your professional TEFL/TESOL prospects.
+Knowing how to teach English to these students can provide a great boost to your professional TEFL/TESOL prospects.

 Teaching kids in Europe

-One region where it’s popular to teach kids is Europe.
-Standard teaching positions exist at language institutes working with a wide range of ages.
+Europe is one region where teaching kids is popular.
+Standard teaching positions exist at language institutes, and they work with a wide range of ages.

-Another popular type of opportunity in Europe is working with kids at English summer camps.
-These camps are short-term and 100% English-focused, making the experience fun and immersive.
+Another popular type of opportunity in Europe involves working with kids at English summer camps.
+These camps are short-term, 100% English-focused, and make the teaching experience fun and immersive.

 Qualify for more jobs and advance your skills with